-• Blind Spot Monitoring
+Blind Spot Monitoring

-0.25 points
+0.50 points

-The vehicle is additionally equipped with a Blind Spot Monitoring system to warn the driver of other vehicles present in the blind spot.
+The vehicle is additionally equipped with a Blind Spot Monitoring system on both sides of the vehicle to warn the driver of other vehicles present in the blind spot

-Where the vehicle is fitted with an ELK system fulfilling the requirements of the overtaking tests, the BSM points are awarded automatically.

-- 6.3.3 Lane Keep Assist (LKA) - 6.3.3.1 For LKA system tests, the assessment criteria used is the Distance to Lane Edge (DTLE). - 6.3.3.2 The limit value for DTLE for LKA tests is set to -0.3m for testing against lines, meaning that the LKA system must not permit the VUT to cross the inner edge of the lane marking by a distance greater than 0.3m. - 6.3.3.3 The limit value for DTLE for LKA Road Edge tests is set to -0.1m for testing against the road edge, meaning that the LKA system only allows the VUT to have a part of the front wheel outside of the road edge. - 6.3.3.4 The available points per test are awarded based on a pass/fail basis where all tests within the scenario and road marking combination need to be a pass.
+6.3.2 Lane Keep Assist (LKA)

+For LKA system tests, the assessment criteria used is the Distance to Lane Edge (DTLE).

+The limit value for DTLE for LKA tests is set to -0.3m for testing against lines, meaning that the LKA system must not permit the VUT to cross the inner edge of the lane marking by a distance greater than 0.3m.

+The available points per test are awarded based on a pass/fail basis where all tests within the scenario and road marking combination need to be a pass.
 The points available for the different LKA scenario and road marking combinations are detailed in the table below:

-LKA Scenario Road marking Points
+LKA Scenario A Scenario Road Marking

-Road Edge Road Edge only 0.25

-Road Edge with central lane marking 0.25

 Dashed Line Single lane marking 0.25

-Fully marked lane 0.50

-Solid line Single lane marking 0.25
+Solid Line Single lane marking 0.25

-Fully marked lane 0.50

-TOTAL 2.00
+TOTAL 0.50

-- 6.3.4 Emergency Lane Keeping (ELK) - 6.3.4.1 From 2020 onwards, to be eligible for scoring points in ELK, the ELK part of the LSS system needs to be default ON at the start of every journey and deactivation of the system should not be possible with a single push on a button. - 6.3.4.2 For ELK Road Edge tests, the assessment criteria used is the Distance to Lane Edge (DTLE).
+6.3.3 Emergency Lane Keeping (ELK)

+From 2020 onwards, to be eligible for scoring points in ELK, the ELK part of the LSS system needs to be default ON at the start of every journey and deactivation of the system should not be possible with a momentary single push on a button.

+For ELK Road Edge and Solid line tests, the assessment criteria used is the Distance to Lane Edge (DTLE).